-Under the provisions of Section 7 of the Factories and Shops Act 1938 (No. 4461) every employer of any employee in any restaurant is required to keep a time-book in the prescribed form wherein each employee shall enter daily a correct record of the hours worked.
+Under the provisions of Section 7 of the Factories and Shops Act 1936 (No. 4461) every employer of any employee in any restaurant is required to keep a time-book in the prescribed form wherein each employee shall enter daily a correct record of the hours worked.
 Any employer or employee who commits a breach of this section is liable to a penalty not exceeding £2.

-†Subject to-(a) A maximum deduction as for two meals a day being made where an employee commences work at 9 a.m. or later and finishes at 4 p.m. or earlier on the same day, or he or she commences work for the day between 1 p.m. and 4 p.m.; and (b) A maximum deduction as for one meal a day being made where an employee commences work for the day at or after 4 p.m., the minimum wage shall (except in the cases of barmaids or of employees working for an employer who carries on the business of a Restaurant, Dining Room, Eating House, or Cafeteria in connexion with a Departmental Store or Emporium, and of an apprentice, an improver, a midday waitress, a midday kitchenmaid or pantrymaid, or a casual employee, working in other places) be, where the
+†Subject ro-(a) A maximum deduction as for two meals a day being made where an employee commences work at 9 a.m. or later and finishes at 4 p.m. or earlier on the same day, or he or she commences work for the day between 1 p.m. and 4 p.m.; and (b) A maximum deduction as for one meal a day being made where an employee commences work for the day at or after 4 p.m., the minimum wage shall (except in the cases of barmaids or of employees working for an employer who carries on the business of a Restaurant, Dining Room, Eating House, or Cafeteria in connexion with a Departmental Store or Emporium, and of an apprentice, an improver, a midday waitress, a midday kitchenmaid or pautrymaid, or a casual employee, working in other places) be, where the amployer employer-

-(i) provides meals-
+- (i) provides meals which are consumed by the employee-

-(a) for each substantial meal, 1s.
-3d. per meal less.

-(b) for each meal other than a substantial meal, 9d. per meal less. (ii) boards and lodges the employee, 27s.
-6d. per week less.
+- (a) for each substantial meal, 1s.
+8d. per meal less.(b) for each meal other than a substantial meal, 1s. per meal less. - (ii) boards and lodges the employee, 45s. per week less.